 Don’t Let Guilt Get in the Way

-Keep in Touch with Your Treatment Center
+Keep in Touch with Your Drug Treatment Center

 It is also important for you to make sure you are focused on your unique health needs.
 That means getting in for your counseling appointments.
 It may also mean scheduling an extra session or two.
 You may want to reduce some stress by doing something that pays back the people that helped you.
 Doing something good for the community is an easy way to reduce some of your stress.